umass-aisec/Terrarium/README.md

 examples/attacks shows examples on how to run the attack.
 To test the attack you need to provide attack config file alongside the attack type.

+Full Documentation provides details on how to construct your own attacks.

 ## Quick Tips
 - When working with Terrarium, use sublass definitions (e.g., A2ACommunicationProtocol, EvilAgent) of the base module classes (e.g., CommunicationProtocol, Agent) rather than directly changing the base module classes.